X-Men: First Class: Cast

 A mutant who has the ability to absorb energy and discharge it as blasts.
 The producers told Till his audition served for both Havok and Beast, and the actor replied that despite his lifelong dream of playing a superhero, "I know you'll kill me, but if I get Beast, I'm not in the movie.
 I'm not going through that makeup everyd [sic]."

 Additionally, co-stars include Glenn Morshower as Colonel Hendry, a US Army officer coerced by the Hellfire Club; Matt Craven as CIA Director McCone; Rade Šerbedžija as Russian General.
-Annabelle Wallis appears as Amy, a young woman with heterochromia; Don Creech as William Stryker Sr., father of Major William Stryker (a character who appears in X2, X-Men Origins: Wolverine, X-Men: Days of Future Past, and X-Men: Apocalypse); Michael Ironside; Ray Wise; James Remar; Brendan Fehr; Demetri Goritsas; Ludger Pistor; Aleksander Krupa; Tony Curran; and Sasha Pieterse also portrayed small roles in this film.
+Annabelle Wallis appears as the Co-ed with heterochromia.
+Don Creech plays William Stryker, father of Major William Stryker (a character who appears in X2, X-Men Origins: Wolverine, X-Men: Days of Future Past, and X-Men: Apocalypse).
+Michael Ironside, Ray Wise, James Remar, Brendan Fehr, Demetri Goritsas, Ludger Pistor, Aleksander Krupa, Tony Curran, and Sasha Pieterse also portrayed small roles in this film.
 Beth Goddard appears as Mrs. Xavier.
-Hugh Jackman reprises his role as Logan / Wolverine in an uncredited cameo in a bar, telling Xavier and Lehnsherr to "go fuck yourself" after they approach him for recruitment.
+Hugh Jackman reprises his role as Logan / Wolverine in an uncredited cameo in a bar, rudely rejecting Xavier and Lehnsherr when they approach him for recruitment.
 Jackman said he accepted the offer to appear because "it sounded perfect to me", particularly for Wolverine being the only character with a swear word.
-X-Men creator Stan Lee, who appeared in the first and third films and regularly made cameos in other Marvel-based films, explained that he was unable to participate in First Class because "they shot it too far away".
+X-Men creator Stan Lee, who appeared in the first and third films and regularly made cameos in other Marvel-based films, explained that he was unable to participate in X-Men: First Class because "they shot it too far away".